 As an alternative, you can add a label to your example's Kraftfile as follows:

-app via the kraft cloud instance get <instance name> command:
+Once deployed, you can check whether this mechanism works for your app via the kraft cloud instance get <instance name> command:

 How it works